January brought a foot of snow and a week later a 50 degree

 Painting has become the illusion we chase once again in the quiet of a Winter

 studio or an outdoor Plein Air study throughout the year.
-It is 2017 and it is
+It is always time to

 This year I plan to make my annual sojourn to the Cape where I was affiliated with a